 The Top Dog: a1 II

-The a1 II takes the burst shooting and weather sealing of the a9 III, the top-tier autofocus and in-body stabilization from the a7R V, and throws in a handful of new features that make it an obvious choice for high-end work that demands the best of the best.
+The a1 II takes the burst shooting and weather sealing of the a9 III, high-octane autofocus and in-body stabilization, and throws in a handful of new features that make it an obvious choice for high-end work that demands the best of the best.
 Its dual memory card slots accept CFexpress Type A and SD, and the QXGA OLED EVF has 9.44m-dot resolution and 0.9x magnification to assist in tricky outdoor conditions.

 The camera’s BIONZ XR chip and AI Processing Unit aids in autofocus, subject detection, and subject tracking, which can be a major assist when trying to keep focus from jumping to unwanted subjects during a crowded ceremony or reception, especially when people are crossing in front of your shot.
 Other stats are as strong as you’d expect for a Sony flagship: 50-102400 ISO range, built-in 5 GHz Wi-Fi for wireless transfers, a 3.2" 2.1m-dot 4-axis touchscreen LCD, and much more.